btcpayserver/btcpayserver/README.md

 ## Supported altcoins

 Bitcoin is the only focus of the project and its core developers.
-However, opt in integrations for several altcoins maintained by altcoins community is implemented for several altcoins:
+However, opt in integrations are present for several altcoins:

 * BGold (BTG) (also known as Bitcoin Gold)
 * BPlus (XBC) (also known as Bitcoin Plus)